How to start a business in India

 India is one of the world’s fastest-growing economies, with over 70 million micro, small, and medium enterprises (MSMEs) playing a significant role in its GDP.
 But despite this growth, 50% of new businesses in India don’t make it past the first three years.
 This shows how important it is to have a clear and structured plan to learn how to start a business in India.

-Why start a business in India?
+Why Start a Business in India?

 India’s startup ecosystem has rapidly emerged as a hotspot for innovation, especially in fintech, e-commerce, and health tech.
 Government initiatives like Startup India provide tax benefits, funding, and simplified regulations, creating a supportive environment for entrepreneurs.
 With access to mentorship, networking, and resources, starting a business in India has never been more exciting.